cblanken/boggler-flask/README.md

 # boggler-flask
-A [Flask](https://flask.palletsprojects.com) web app for solving the Boggle word game
+A [Flask](https://flask.palletsprojects.com) web app for solving the Boggle word game.

 ## Live-demo
-It's still a work in progress, but a live demo can be found -> [here](https://boggler.cblanken.dev)
+It's still a work in progress, but you can check out the live site at [https://boggler.cblanken.dev](https://boggler.cblanken.dev).

 ## Issues
-Please feel free to submit an [issue](https://github.com/cblanken/boggler-flask/issues) if you notice any bugs while exploring the app.
+If you notice any bugs while exploring the app please file an [issue](https://github.com/cblanken/boggler-flask/issues), so I can fix it.
 Thanks!

 ## Usage
 1. Submit the board